logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/ta-name/_index.md

 Also referred to as: **logical name**.

-**Note:** Built-in UI-interactive actions that target controls \(including HTML elements\) use the argument name ta name to specify the control.
+{{<note>}} Built-in UI-interactive actions that target controls \(including HTML elements\) use the argument name ta name to specify the control.
 Similarly, interface elements use the ta name argument to assign a TA name.
 Hence, references in documentation to the argument name itself are always all lowercase.